Today I’m sharing a step-by-step tutorial on how to makeover a Victorian antique sofa with chalk paint.

 You are now done!!

-The after photos of my Victorian antique sofa.
+The after photos of the Victorian antique sofa.

-I hope you were inspired to paint a sofa.
+I hope this inspired you to paint a sofa.

 I have a tutorial for painting a chair, here, using the same technique.